bempp/bempp-legacy/README.md

-We are building here the new site for the Bempp boundary element library.
+This repository contains the source code of the [Bempp website](bempp.com).